niklasinde/niklasinde.github.io/datascience/regression/simpleregression.md

 where \\(y_i\\) is the true value and \\(\hat{y}_i\\) is the predicted value or the y value one predicted line for the specified \\(x_i\\)

 The numerical proof of this is the following:
+This example is taken from a great video from khan academy [link](https://www.khanacademy.org/math/linear-algebra/alternate-bases/orthogonal-projections/v/linear-algebra-least-squares-approximation)
 From the matrix equation above we have \\(X\beta=Y\\).
 This equation doesn't have a solution so the next best thing is to use
 \\[X\hat{\beta} = Y\\] where \\(\hat{\beta}\\) is the coefficients for the least square solutions.